Mobility as a service

-Mobility as a service (MaaS) is a type of service that, through a joint digital channel, enables users to plan, book, and pay for multiple types of mobility services.
-The concept describes a shift away from personally-owned modes of transportation and towards mobility provided as a service.
-This is enabled by combining transportation services from public and private transportation providers through a unified gateway that creates and manages the trip, which users can pay for with a single account.
-Users can pay per trip or a monthly fee for a limited distance.
-The key concept behind MaaS is to offer travelers mobility solutions based on their travel needs.
+Mobility as a service (MaaS) is a type of service that enables users to plan, book, and pay for multiple types of mobility services through an integrated platform.
+Transportation services from public and private transportation providers are combined through a unified gateway, usually via an app or website, that creates and manages the trip and payments, including subscriptions, with a single account.
+The key concept behind MaaS is to offer travelers flexible mobility solutions based on their travel needs, thus "mobility as a service" also refers to the broader concept of a shift away from personally-owned modes of transportation and towards mobility provided as a service.

 Travel planning typically begins in a journey planner.
 For example, a trip planner can show that the user can get from one destination to another by using a train/bus combination.
 The user can then choose their preferred trip based on cost, time, and convenience.
 At that point, any necessary bookings (e.g. calling a taxi, reserving a seat on a long-distance train) would be performed as a unit.
 It is expected that this service should allow roaming, that is, the same end-user app should work in different cities, without the user needing to become familiar with a new app or to sign up to new services.
 Together with other emerging vehicular technologies such as automated driving, connected cars and electric vehicles, MaaS is contributing to a new type of future mobility, which is autonomous, connected, electric and shared vehicles.

 Trend towards MaaS

 Booming demand for more personalised transport services has created a market space and momentum for MaaS.
 The movement towards MaaS is fueled by a myriad of innovative new mobility service providers such as carpool and ridesharing companies, bicycle-sharing systems programs, scooter-sharing systems and carsharing services as well as on-demand "pop-up" bus services.
 On the other hand, the trend is motivated by the anticipation of self-driving cars, which puts into question the economic benefit of owning a personal car over using on-demand car services, which are widely expected to become significantly more affordable when cars can drive autonomously.

 This shift is further enabled by improvements in the integration of multiple modes of transport into seamless trip chains, with bookings and payments managed collectively for all legs of the trip.
 In London, commuters may use a contactless payment bank card (or a dedicated travel card called an Oyster card) to pay for their travel.
 Between the multiple modes, trips, and payments, data is gathered and used to help people's journeys become more efficient.
 In the government space, the same data allows for informed decision-making when considering improvements in regional transit systems.

+Most MaaS studies have been done in the Global North but in the Global South there is demand and proposals may have different characteristics like support for offline access and integration with informal transport.